Skip to content

 Make sure that you keep the space between the :u and /'.
 You risk breaking your system if that space is not there.

-5. Run the command you prepared in step 4 using sudo:
+5. Run these commands - the second line is the one you prepared in step 4 using sudo:

 The command:

-• makes a backup copy of /boot/cmdline.txt as /boot/cmdline.txt.bak
+• makes a backup copy of cmdline.txt as cmdline.txt.bak

-• inserts the quirks string at the start of /boot/cmdline.txt.
+• inserts the quirks string at the start of cmdline.txt.

 You can confirm the result as follows: